Sigma: Siamese Mamba Network for Multi-Modal Semantic Segmentation: Acknowledgement

 \section{Acknowledgement}

-\looseness=-1 This work has been funded in part by the Army Research Laboratory (ARL) under grant W911NF-23-2-0007 and DARPA FA8750-23-2-1015.
+\looseness=-1 This work has been funded in part by the Army Research Laboratory (ARL) award W911NF-23-2-0007, DARPA award FA8750-23-2-1015, and ONR award N00014-23-1-2840.
 We also appreciate the constructive suggestions provided by Ce Zhang.

 { }

 \maketitlesupplementary

 {\Alph{section}} \thefigure{\Alph{section}\arabic{figure}} \thetable{\Alph{section}\arabic{table}}